CUWALID/CUWALID.github.io/_pages/model_info/dryp-info.md

 Coordinate files can be specified in the 'OUTPUT' section of the main configuration file.

-Within the DRYP Settings file, you can specify the type of METEO file you are using as such:
+Within the DRYP Settings file under "READING"-"data_reading" then "pre"/"pet, you can specify the type of METEO file you are using as such:
 - 0 for csv files
 - 1 for netCDF files
 - 2 for YEARLY netCDF files